 I think there are several key things about me that help people feel comfortable and confident in our ability to do effective work together.
 The first is a sense of safety and being understood.
 I have found that whatever feelings, thoughts, behaviors, or relational patterns you are experiencing, however confusing or objectionable they may seem to you, begin to make a good deal of sense once we take the time together to understand them more.
 At the same time, while they may make perfect sense, there may be aspects about them that are interfering with your life.
 In other words, there is often a more optimal way of operating to reach the goals that are important to you.

-In coaching you in this process of understanding and optimization, I draw upon my expertise in cognitive behavioral therapy (CBT) related to anxiety, mood, sleep, and relational functioning, and then carefully tailor your treatment plan to your unique needs and preferences.
+In coaching you in this process of understanding, I draw upon my expertise in cognitive behavioral therapy (CBT) related to anxiety, mood, sleep, and relational functioning, and then carefully tailor your treatment plan to your unique needs and preferences.
 I work with clients collaboratively, in which I will actively seek your input about how you feel therapy is going and incorporate that information into how we use your session time.
 Moreover, I believe my commitment to staying connected to research-based, state-of-the-art treatment approaches helps to give those with whom I work a deep sense of confidence and trust in the work we do together.

 What is cognitive behavioral therapy (CBT)?